Online LL.M. Admissions

 2. Submit Transcripts

-If you do not have your official evaluated transcripts at the time of application please upload unofficial transcripts and graduation conferral (certificate of graduation) with English translation from all previously attended institutions to your application for initial review.
-If accepted, you must submit official evaluated transcripts from all previously attended institutions as a condition of matriculation.
+Please upload unofficial transcripts and graduation conferral (certificate of graduation) with English translation from all previously attended institutions to your application for initial review.
+If accepted, you must provide official evaluated transcripts from all previously attended institutions as a condition of matriculation.

 3. Submit the English Language Test Requirements